wp-plugins/casengo-faq-web-self-service-plugin/readme.txt

 To configure the FAQ plugin you must have a Casengo account.
 Have an account already?
 Great!
 If not, <a href=\"http://get.casengo.com/signup/?ref=wordpress-wss-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Sign up for a free Casengo account\">sign up here</a>.

-Casengo is free to trial for 30 days; thereafter, **the first agent is always free!**
+Casengo is a new social customer support tool, free to trial for 30 days; thereafter, **the first agent is always free!**

 **It is Easy!
 Get started in 2 minutes, no training needed!**